-Ootlier, n, Shetland dialect: creatures without a roofed shelter
+Ootlier, noun (Shetland dialect): creatures without a roofed shelter.

-Outlier, n: an observation that is deemed to be unusual because it does not follow the general pattern.
+Outlier, noun: an observation that is deemed to be unusual because it does not follow the general pattern.

 In the dialect of Scotland’s northern isles, an ootlier is a hardy outdoor animal, such as a Shetland sheep, which overwinters outdoors, rather than in a barn.
 In mathematical and scientific data, an outlier is a value at a distance to the others in a set.
 Outliers can greatly affect an end result: they are the observations that make a difference to any overall conclusion.